pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 ## Run a Docker Standalone Image - Ping Federate
 Now, we will run a standalone image in a docker container.
-In other words, we will run one of the Ping Identity docker images locally in a docker container on our local machine.
+In other words, we will run one of the Ping Identity docker images locally in a docker container on your local machine.

-In a terminal window run, see the example below to change the proper directory and startup the Ping Federate image.
+In a terminal window run, see the example below to navigate to the proper directory and startup the PingFederate image.

 ```
 $ cd pingidentity-devops-getting-started
 $ cd 10-docker-standalone
 $ ./docker-run.sh pingfederate

 Using default tag: latest
 latest: Pulling from pingidentity/pingfederate
 8e402f1a9c57: Pull complete